gsidsid/SoftSysCHorses/reports/final.md

 We clocked the single threaded K-Means at
-10ms, the multithreaded one at 4ms and the CUDA implementation at xms.
+10ms, the multithreaded one at 4ms and the CUDA implementation at 0.03ms.
 We compared the runtimes to the scipy implementation of K means on python.
 Here is the runtime table.

 | Method                     | Time (ms) | Correct |